bibleexchange/courses/poetry/en/400_ecclesiastes_introduction.md

 Paul probably was dumbfounded internally by what he found at Athens, but his chosen action was a clear presentation of the Gospel.

-> Acts 17:23 &mdash; For as I passed by, and beheld your devotions, I found an altar with this inscription, TO THE UNKNOWN GOD.
+> Acts 17:23 — For as I passed by, and beheld your devotions, I found an altar with this inscription, TO THE UNKNOWN GOD.
 Whom therefore ye ignorantly worship, him declare I unto you.

 The author of Ecclesiastes does this well as he suggests to the reader, "Ok, let us consider to the end what you have concluded about life."
 Does life have a point?
 If so, what is the point?
 How can we make sense of being here?